mozilla/moztrap/docs/userguide/products.rst

 avoid e.g. "2" ordering after "11").
 So, for instance, version *1.1* is greater
 than version *1.0.3*, version *2.0b1* is greater than *2.0a3*, and *3.11.1* is
 greater than *3.2.0*.

+When a new **Product Version** is created, all test cases for that Product will get a new version to match the new **Product Version**.

+For more information on how Test Cases and Product Versions relate while running tests against different builds of a Product, see the :ref:`Test Runs ,<test-runs>` section.

 There are some special cases to better support common version-numbering schemes.
 Strings alphabetically prior to "final" are considered pre-release